-In Viriditas Thoms conjures the animistic and relational tendencies of an often disregarded European ancestry - the premodern alchemical tradition - to question the history and tenacity of Modernity’s practices of extraction, exploitation, desacralization, and colonial rule.
+In Viriditas Thoms conjures the animistic and relational tendencies of an often disregarded European ancestry - the vibrant premodern alchemical tradition - to question the history and tenacity of Modernity’s practices of extraction, exploitation, desacralization, and colonial rule.

 Current research in experimental fusion reactors, and its more than 70-year history of repeated failure, suggests that this ‘clean’, water fueled nuclear energy will always remain thirty years away, in the future perfect.
-Yet workers, like the medieval cathedral builders, strive to build these technologies they will themselves never see completed.
+Yet workers, like the medieval cathedral builders, nonetheless strive to build these technologies they will themselves never see completed.

 As Thoms elaborates, Viriditas “is also a word that means vitality, fecundity, lushness, verdure, or growth.
 A greenness particularly associated with abbess Hildegard von Bingen… the 12th century polymath who used the term to refer to or symbolize spiritual and physical health”.